Summer Training Series 2023

 • Associate’s Degree in addition to 5+ years’ experience

-• Commitment to CASA of New Hampshire’s mission and goals
+• Commitment to CASA of New Hampshire’s mission, goals and values

 • Enjoys working in a busy, collaborative, and supportive environment